 - Impact of the audit on the employer’s activities.

 After the audit planning has been done, each audit team member can be assigned their own duties.

 Initiating an OHS Audit

-There are several important components which must be covered when the audit is initiated.
+There are several important components that must be covered when the audit is initiated.
 These include:

-- Making arrangement with the employer prior to the audit.
+- Making an arrangement with the employer prior to the audit.

 - Conducting an open meeting with the employer and all relevant parties before the audit.